 Watch How the Cryo Cooling System Works:

-Insert it into the Cryothermic Cooling Collar, which holds the pack in place to extract heat from the vessels in the neck.
+Insert it into the Cryothermic Cooling Wrap, which holds the pack in place to extract heat from the vessels in the neck.
 It requires no advanced certification and takes less than 10 seconds.